davidgiga1993/mixing-station-docs/docs/settings/overview.md

 # Settings

-This page explains how the app stores settings.
+This page explains how the app stores its settings.

 There are 3 different settings categories described in the following diagram: